uprighted-learners/unit-4-mission-countdown/readme.md

 ## Learning

-In this lab, we will extend the previous [Timers](https://online.uprighted.com/lessons/written/timer) lab to include a nested timer.
+In this lab, we will extend the previous Timers lab to include a nested timer.
 All of the topics will be the same, we will just be diving into more complexity.
-If you did not complete the previous lab, you can find a basic version at this link: [Mission Countdown Timer Lab](https://replit.com/@limzkil/mission-countdown-timer#index.html).

 Topics: